mammasmias/ARTn-Plugin/README.md

 - **RESTART**: Fast Restart procedure for lammps and binary - Write the restart file with lammps take too mush time

 - Do **time profiler** for the ARTn library.
+- **NEXTMIN**: Verify the Threshold to load the new minimum.
+HARD-CODED!!